Soft Wall Model in the Hadronic Medium: Introduction

-The holographic QCD can be improved by including the chemical potential \cite{Kim:2006gp,Horigome:2006xu,Nakamura:2006xk,Kobayashi:2006sb, Domokos:2007kt,Kim:2007em,Sin:2007ze,Lee:2009bya,Park:2009nb,Jo:2009xr,Seo:2009kg}.
 The charge of Reissner-Nordstr\"{o}m AdS black hole (RNAdS BH) can be interpreted as quark charge when branes fill the bulk \cite{Sin:2007ze}.
 The boundary value of the time-component gauge field is the chemical potential whose dual operator is the quark number density.
 The gravity dual to deconfining phase of QCD is the RNAdS BH.
-The thermal charged AdS (tcAdS) space, which is the zero mass limit of the RNAdS BH, was proposed as the dual geometry corresponding to the confining phase of QCD \cite{Lee:2009bya}.
-The Hawking-Page transition between confinement and deconfinement phases was studied in the presence of the chemical potential or the quark density in the hard wall model \cite{Lee:2009bya,Park:2009nb}.
+The thermal charged AdS (tcAdS) space, which is the zero mass limit of the RNAdS BH, was proposed as the dual geometry corresponding to the confining phase of QCD \cite{Lee:2009bya}. \footnote{By generalizing the flavor gauge symmetry to $U(N_f)_L \times U(N_f)_R$ and adding a Chern-Simons term, the anomaly of U(1) axial symmetry \cite{Witten:1998qj} was described in \cite{Domokos:2007kt}, in which the baryon number is identified with the instanton number defined from the Chern-Simons term.
+In this paper, we will not consider this Chern-Simons term which may affect nontrivially the dual geometry.} The Hawking-Page transition between confinement and deconfinement phases was studied in the presence of the chemical potential or the quark density in the hard wall model \cite{Lee:2009bya,Park:2009nb}.
 It has been also observed that meson mass increases as the quark density increases in the hard wall model \cite{Jo:2009xr}.

-In this report, we discuss the holographic QCD in the hadronic (or quark) medium by using the soft wall model \cite{Karch:2006pv} where a non-dynamical scalar field is introduced to give a smooth IR truncation.
+In this report, we first discuss the holographic QCD in the hadronic (or quark) medium by using the soft wall model \cite{Karch:2006pv} where a non-dynamical scalar field is introduced to give a smooth IR truncation.
 The scalar field does not affect the dynamics of the gravity as it scales the full action.
+We next investigate numerically the spectra of the vector and axial-vector mesons depending on the quark density, where the correct boundary conditions consistent with the analytic result of the vector meson are used.

+The rest of this paper is organized as follows.
 In section 2, we investigate the Hawking-Page transition between RNAdS BH and tcAdS.
 In section 3, we study the vector and axial vector meson spectra depending on the quark density.
 In section 4, we summarize our results and discuss issues for future work.